 – Morgan Hierlmaier

 “This program helped answer questions I had about challenging Church teachings regarding redemptive suffering, essence and nature of the Trinity… and the integral need to develop and live in a community centered in Christ.”

 – Jeffrey Kuhn

 – Megan Geraghty

 Christendom@ was successfully launched with the pilot course, HIST 501/Early Christian Literature, at the St. Thomas Aquinas Catholic Student Center in September of 2018.
 Transfer credit recognition was awarded by Purdue University that same semester.
-Additional courses will be layered in during the academic year of 2019-2020.
 We seek pioneering students willing to help us launch this exciting and important initiative on other campuses.